 - I faced ghost touch problem with my Redmi Note 3 while I was at college and I couldn’t move around 200 kilometers to visit service center in Kolkata.
 So I had to send the phone via a courier service to our editor Siddharth, and he took it to service center You won’t believe, but he had to wait for a month or so to just get the display replaced.

 Now, we have known the reasons for which the newcomers became popular so fast and also, some of them were accused by consumers of the delay, overpriced servicing and lack of service centers across India.

 But, they’re growing!
 The brands are getting to know what’s important for Indian consumers, and gravitating towards it.
 So, in the coming days, you can expect sophisticated after-sales support.

 As we’re talking about the fall of Indian brands, let’s also look at some of the key points that boosted the Chinese brands while the Indian brands continued to make the same mistakes over and over again-

-- The Chinese brands like Xiaomi and Lenovo committed themselves to providing the best to users at a nominal price, whereas brands like Micromax neither pushed their quality higher, nor they cared about the user experience as they are often blamed for installing adware and bloatware.
+- The Chinese brands like Xiaomi and Lenovo committed themselves to provide the best to users at a nominal price, whereas brands like Micromax neither pushed their quality higher, nor they cared about the user experience as they are often blamed for installing adware and bloatware.

 - While the Chinese vendors take pricing or performance or camera as USP, the Indian manufacturers make ‘pre-installed apps’ as USP; this is the biggest joke I have heard.
 Just a month ago or so Micromax Video 1 and two were launched, and the USP is ‘VoLTE support and Google Duo pre-installed.’